 Get ready to start your course in three steps

 Download your induction timetable and plan your Welcome Week activities around it.

 It's crucial that you attend all of your course induction activities, so make sure you know where you need to be and when.
-To familiarise yourself with our campuses, take a look at our campus maps:
+Take a look at our campus information to familiarise yourself with our campuses.

 2. Complete your pre-arrival task

 Most courses have a pre-arrival task to help you start thinking about your subject.
 The task forms an important part of your induction activity, so it's essential that you complete it before you arrive.